Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Why Ooma Is Best for Small Businesses

-Ooma’s roots as a consumer-focused product and software provider are most apparent in the easy-to-use interface that makes setting up the phone system and using it very easy for nontechnical business owners and users.
-We liked that helpful drop-down menus make it simple for new business owners without phone system experience to set up and change where calls will be sent, the receptionist’s greeting, business and holiday hours, and more advanced features like hot desking and call queuing.
-While we found Ooma to be the best business phone system for small businesses, it’s worth noting that for larger businesses, the company offers a separate three-tier enterprise product that includes call center functionality for $49 per user per month.
-[See our picks for the top contact center services.]
+Ooma’s roots as a consumer-focused product and software provider are most apparent in its intuitive interface.
+The dashboard makes setting up the phone system and using it very easy for nontechnical business owners and employees.
+We appreciate how the helpful drop-down menus make it simple for anyone without phone system experience to learn how to manage call flows, change the receptionist’s greeting, set business and holiday hours and utilize more advanced features like hot desking and call queuing.

 Ooma virtual receptionist